 I’ve seen enough romantic comedies — and written about them before, particularly from the ’80s and the ’00s — to know that some rom coms are simply better than others.
-As I have discussed, these are typically not the films you will see represented at the Oscars, but they resonate with many millennials nonetheless.
+These are typically not the films you will see represented at the Oscars, but they resonate with many millennials nonetheless.

 Give in to those “guilty pleasures,” but first let #NAMB bestow upon you a list of the greatest romantic comedies ever to hit the silver screen — the ones that make you laugh about some poor sap’s love life or dream about a pre-destined match…and read just why millennials should watch them.

 If Cher as an impassioned and sometimes cynical widowed woman trying to reconcile her fiancé with his estranged (and strange) brother doesn’t sound like a great way to spend a couple hours, perhaps an affair with said brother will get you to see Cher as more than just an iconic popstar.
 Thanks to this film, she also became an Oscar winner.

 Why millennials should watch Moonstruck: Many of us will recognize the emotional roller-coaster Cher’s character goes through — is she getting married again to please her family (whom she lives with)?
 Herself?
 Or the man that’s has been good to her but she sees a safe choice for a husband?

 Where else can you find a movie that combines so many genres (and their clichés) and does it so well, with such tenderness and wit?
 It’s as romantic as it is quotable and with a unforgettable cast that is sure to delight people of all ages.